antoniojps/votos-client/README.md

 [Storybook](https://storybook.js.org/) is used to build components in isolation and document behaviors for potential reuse through storybook stories.

-A molecule or organism that possible recieves data through an asynchronous request should always consider the three stories:
+A molecule or organism that possibly recieves data through an asynchronous request should always consider the three stories:

 - **Loading**
 - **Error**